gwu-libraries/social-feed-manager/README.md

+__THIS IS NOT THE SFM YOU SEEK__.
+(Well, probably not.)
+This is the original version of Social Feed Manager.
+For the new version, see [go.gwu.edu/sfm](http://go.gwu.edu/sfm).

 social feed manager
 ===================

-A re-archictected version of Social Feed Manager is in the works: https://github.com/gwu-libraries/sfm-ui

 A django application for managing multiple feeds of social media data.